- Search for ‘’

 Many students find themselves worrying about their IELTS speaking exam more than any other, especially as it involves face-to-face communication.

-Thankfully, your IELTS speaking test is a really fun one to practice for!
+Thankfully, your IELTS speaking test is an enjoyable one to practice for!

 Your speaking test will last for just over 10 minutes, although it will probably feel like much longer than that!

 The exam is in three parts.
 The first will be about personal subjects such as hobbies, family or work.
 The second will be a short speech on a subject that will be provided in the exam, and the third will be to answer some more detailed questions about that subject.

 The critical thing to remember is that the examiner is there to help you.
 They won't be expecting you to deliver perfect speeches: the main things they'll be looking for are:

 Read on to discover our top tips for scoring highly in your IELTS speaking exam.

 It might sound strange, but looking and acting confident is a great way to improve your score.

 Using body language that makes you look confident will make you feel confident – and your examiner will pick up on that too.
 Remember that you can talk expressively and passionately, but don’t wave your arms around too much when you talk either.